 Marketing & Reach

-Your marketing effectiveness directly relates to your income.
+Your marketing effectiveness directly relates to your therapy business profits.
 The demand for ABA services currently outweighs the supply of providers in most areas.
-However, you still need to reach clients through marketing and networking to build a solid caseload.
+You still need to reach clients through marketing and networking to build a solid caseload.

 ABA business owners who build authority and recognition through content marketing and networking tend to fill their caseloads faster.
 Developing an appealing brand and leveraging technologies like social media can boost your marketing reach dramatically.